Akkatecture/Documentation/content/docs/basic_concepts/aggregates.md

 ## Aggregate Managers

-Aggregates in Akkatecture exist as singletons in the actor system, and thus by design, only one aggregate root instance can be created or used per aggregateId at any given time.
-Akkatecture makes it easy to avoid this with the use of `AggregateManager<,,,>` which is essentially a message coordinater/dispatcher for the underlying aggregate.
+Aggregates in Akkatecture exist as singletons in the actor system, and thus, by design, only one aggregate root instance can be created or used per `aggregateId` at any given time.
+Akkatecture makes it easy to avoid this with the use of `AggregateManager<,,>` which is essentially a message coordinater/dispatcher for the underlying aggregate.

-For most use cases the default `AggregateManager<,,,>` will be sufficient all you need to do is to inherit from it
+For most use cases the default `AggregateManager<,,>` will be sufficient all you need to do is to inherit from it

 ```csharp
 public class StoreAggregateManager :